Overcooked 2 review — No party is complete without a food fight

 Creative levels and obstacles

 Overcooked 2 features six different areas, and each introduces new challenges and mechanics.
 Some of these make teamwork even more important — like split levels where you and your partners will have to move each other’s platforms so you can exchange ingredients.
-Other obstacles add timed elements, forcing you to dash across an archipelago to retrieve chocolate and eggs before and dash back to your workstation before that bridge to the pantry sinks into an acid swamp.
+Other obstacles add timed elements, forcing you to dash across an archipelago to retrieve chocolate and eggs and dash back to your workstation before the bridge to the pantry sinks into an acid swamp.

 Still others just make your life more difficult, like flames leaping out from a burner and blocking your path to certain areas of the kitchen.
 Your team might have to ferry items across a busy road between two kitchens, looking both ways to avoid oncoming traffic that can squish you and cause you to lose precious seconds.
 When you head east, you’ll encounter magical schools dotted with portals that you’ll have to use to access the pass or certain ingredients.

 None of Overcooked 2’s levels were unduly frustrating, making the challenges even more fun to tackle.
-Some also get creative, dropping you out of a hot air balloon only to crash-land in a sushi restaurant.
+Some also get creative, such as one level that drops you out of a hot air balloon only to have you crash-land in a sushi restaurant.
 These puzzles were easily handled with two players, and I can only imagine the sheer chaos that emerges when you play with four.

 Spicy new recipes